Lost Creek, West Virginia

 Lost Creek is a town in Harrison County, West Virginia, United States.
-The population was 361 at the 2020 census.
+The population was 359 at the 2020 census.

 History

-The town takes its name from nearby Lost Creek.
+Lost Creek was incorporated in 1946, and was named after nearby Lost Creek.
+The creek itself was named after messages carved on nearby trees during early European exploration of the area.

 The Daniel Bassel House and Lost Creek Baltimore and Ohio Railroad Depot are listed on the National Register of Historic Places.